• Home /

 Dan Green

-Dan Green (NMLS 227607) is a licensed mortgage professional who has helped millions of people achieve their American Dream of homeownership.
-Dan has developed dozens of tools, written thousands of mortgage articles, and recorded hundreds of educational videos.
-Read more about .
+Dan Green has helped millions of people achieve their American Dream of homeownership.
+Dan has developed dozens of tools, written thousands of mortgage articles, and recorded hundreds of educational videos. .

-Split-level Home - Principal Balance
+Split-Level Home - Principal Balance

 This website discusses mortgage programs and how to qualify.
 Your eligibility may vary based on lender guidelines and investor overlays.
 Check with your lender for specific details.